leonzwrx/linux-setup-scripts/documentation/post-install-configs_all.md

 ```
 # Post-Install guide [Setup/Configuration]

-_UPDATED August 2024_
+_UPDATED April 2025_

 This document is my basic checklist for configuring and customizing my Linux distros after a fresh install as well as any additional configs

 ## Following first boot:
-- If there are display/login manager issues, likely culprit is NVIDIA:
+- If there are display/login manager issues, likely culprit is video drivers, especially NVIDIA:
 - Follow separate procedure to bind it to `vfio-pci` driver if that GPU will be passed through
 - Verify video card drivers' function with tools like `glxinfo`, `mangohud`, `cpu-x`, `radeontop`, `vulkaninfo`, `vkcube` if using AMD card or `nvtop`, `nvidia-smi` if using NVIDIA card
 - Set up Timeshift and use BTRFS and take an initial snapshot
 - Make changes to `/etc/fstab` and verify all storage is mounted